Our Practice Area Locations

 Stalking is also a common crime charged in relation to Domestic Assault Law.
 Being found guilty of these crimes can ruin your reputation.
 It can also place some job opportunities out of your reach.

-Virginia criminal attorney Jay P. Mykytiuk has over a decade of experience in Civil Protection Orders and domestic violence cases.
-He is dedicated to preserving justice.
+Virginia criminal attorneys Gretchen Taylor Pousson and Matthew Kensky have over a decade of experience in Civil Protection Orders and domestic violence cases.
+They are dedicated to preserving justice.

 If you have more questions about stalking, reach out and schedule a consultation.